The AC’s assessment is positive. Important elements that determine that assessment are:

 The AC formulated the following priorities for the coming year:

-- IT Policy.
-Concrete adaptations are being introduced that result in further administrative “control” and the effectiveness of the chosen methods.
-The AC also considers the data quality project results to be vital and that the necessary improvement steps must be well prepared in transitioning to the new pension contract.
+Concrete adaptations, as stated in the IT Strategy, are being introduced that result in further administrative ‘control’ and the effectiveness of the chosen methods.
+The AC also considers the data quality project results to be vital and that the possible necessary improvement steps must be well prepared in transitioning to the new pension contract.